-The Right to Bear Arms is the first scholarly study of the history of the right to bear and carry arms outside of the home, a right held dear by Americans before, during, and after the Founding period; it rebuts attempts by anti-gun advocates to rewrite history and cancel the Founding generations lived experiences bearing firearms.
+The Right to Bear Arms is the first scholarly study of the history of the right to bear and carry arms outside of the home, a right held dear by Americans before, during, and after the Founding period; it rebuts attempts to rewrite history and cancel the Founding generations lived experiences bearing firearms.

 The U.S. Supreme Court has recognized the individual right to keep and bear arms, but courts in states having extreme gun-control restrictions apply tests that wash the right away.
 The book could not be more timely with the new SCOTUS case of New York State Rifle & Pistol Association Inc. v.
-Corlett, as this book demonstrates that the right peaceably to carry firearms is a fundamental one recognized by the text of the Second Amendment and is part of our American history and tradition.
+Bruen, as this book demonstrates that the right peaceably to carry firearms is a fundamental one recognized by the text of the Second Amendment and is part of our American history and tradition.

 Halbrooks scholarly work is an exhaustive historical treatment of the fundamental, individual right to carry firearms outside of the home.
 He traces this right from its origins in England through American colonial times, the American Revolution, the Constitutions ratification debates, and then through the antebellum and postbellum periods, including the history surrounding the enactment of the Fourteenth Amendment to the U.S. Constitution and up through the twentieth century to today.